Cliveden green walking trail

 A few steps down the woodland path you'll find the Sequoia Ring.
 Then retrace your steps to the Duke's Seat.

-The Sequoia Ring, a 16ft 6in (5.03m) section of Californian Redwood, was originally imported by the 1st Lord Astor in 1897.
-It is believed that Lord Astor brought it here in order to win a bet, wagering that a single section of redwood could seat 40 people for dinner.
+The sequoia section, a 16ft 6in (5.03m) section of Californian Redwood, was originally imported by the 1st Lord Astor in 1897.
+It was suggested at the time that Lord Astor brought it here in order to win a bet, wagering that a single section of redwood could seat 40 people for dinner.
 It is the largest known section of a sequoia gigantean in Britain and is now kept under cover to protect it from the weather.

 Continue following the green route markers, along the path through the avenue of trees.
 Turn right at the next junction.
 This avenue, known as Green Drive, leads you back to the woodland car park.